dagger/dagger/dev/README.md

-# CI
+# Dagger dev module

-This dagger module is used to define the CI for the dagger project itself, including building and releasing the CLI, engine and SDKs themselves.
+This module defines pipelines to develop the Dagger itself, including building and releasing the CLI, engine and SDKs.

 Available functionality: